ptrpfa/RobotCar/README.md

 ### Program Design
 ---
-Our project comprises of 7 components, each catered for a particular sensor/aspect of the car:
+Our project comprises of 8 components, each catered for a particular sensor/aspect of the car:
+- Main (program entrypoint for car to start executions)
 - Navigation and Mapping
 - Wifi
 - Motor